tcl394/CS350/Exercises/Results/munn9422/Project_Plan.md

           their wall. </li>
         <li>A user is able to comment on their status update which can also consist of multimedia
           content. </li>
-        <li>A user is able to share other user’s status updates to their own wall. </li>
+        <li>A user is able to share other user's status updates to their own wall. </li>
         <li>The wall shows a chronological feed of past status updates which can be commented on
           or viewed just like within the wall </li>
       </ul>